deighne/fuckball/README.md

 # FUCKBALL

-This trackball is a modern twist on [Brickbots' aball](https://github.com/brickbots/aball) with a lot of inspiration from the [Ploopy Adept](https://github.com/ploopyco/adept-trackball).
+This trackball is my update and twist on [Brickbots' aball](https://github.com/brickbots/aball) with a lot of inspiration from the [Ploopy Adept](https://github.com/ploopyco/adept-trackball).

 The biggest changes are: